Alcohol and Other Drug Use: Change and Intervention PG (7492.4)

 Learning outcomesOn successful completion of this unit, students will be able to:

-1. Describe the social context of substance use in Australian society and link this understanding with the National Policy Framework for Substance Use;
+1. Describe and critically analyse the social context of substance use in Australian society and link this understanding with the National Policy Framework for Substance Use;

 2. Define drug types and groups and their prevalence along with the signs and symptoms of withdrawal and overdose; and

-3. Critically analyse a number of assessment and intervention strategies that could be used in range of clinical settings.
+3. Critically analyse a number of assessment and intervention strategies for use in a range of clinical settings.

 Graduate attributes1.
 UC graduates are professional - communicate effectively